Defense rests in Paul Manafort fraud trial after calling no witnesses

 Manafort is accused of failing to report millions of dollars that he was paid for political consulting work in Ukraine, before he briefly served as Trump's campaign chairman in 2016, and lying to obtain loans to keep his cash flow going.
 The charges do not involve Manafort's time with Trump.

-Manafort spoke in court Tuesday for the first time, after Ellis called him to the podium to make sure that he understood his right to testify if he wanted.
+Manafort spoke in court in Alexandria, Va.
+Tuesday for the first time, after Ellis called him to the podium to make sure that he understood his right to testify if he wanted.

 Ellis asked Manafort if he understood that he made his decision whether or not to testify.
 "I have decided, your honor," Manafort said.
 Ellis then asked if he wanted to testify.